 Did you miss the survey?
 It’s never too late to send your questions and suggestions on projects and activities.
 Use our contact form to send us your input.

 In early April the local newspaper published the following article about continuing work on the Phoenix Plaza Project: Progress continues on downtown renewal project

 The Association of Oregon Redevelopment Agencies (AORA) has a wonderful short video (less than 5 minutes) on Urban Renewal in Oregon.
 View the link below to see some of the projects happening around our state.
 Transforming Oregon Communities

 PHURA BUDGET FOR FY 16-17

-The FY 16-17 Budget for Phoenix Urban Renewal Agency has been accepted by the budget committee and will go before the board at the regular board meeting on June 14, 2016.
-You may view the proposed budget here: Proposed Budget 16-17
+The FY 16-17 Budget for Phoenix Urban Renewal Agency was adopted at the the regular board meeting on June 14, 2016.
+You may view the budget here: Adopted budget FY16-17

 View current rehab projects happening in Phoenix.

 A Sign Grant Program is available to assist local businesses.
 The intent of the grant is to assist businesses in attracting more customers, and encourage and promote aesthetically pleasing signage.